ecmwf/ecflow/docs/glossary.rst

       and the client is trying to contact an old server.

       When ECF_ZOMBIE_TIMEOUT is not set, the client uses the default value of 12 hours (12 * 60 * 60 seconds).
-      The minimum value allowed is 60 seconds, while the maximum value is 12 hours.
+      The minimum value allowed is 60 seconds, while the maximum value is 24 hours.
       If a value outside this range is specified, it will be adjusted to the nearest limit.

+      The ECF_TIMEOUT limit applies to every task command, including those flagged as zombies; a zombie task command therefore gives up after the smaller of ECF_TIMEOUT and ECF_ZOMBIE_TIMEOUT.

    ecFlow
       Is the ECMWF work flow manager.